sean-seah/HPDP/2526/project/p1/SparklingSparkmind/readme.md

 This project was developed and run entirely on **Google Colab**, with **Google Drive** used as shared storage between group members.

 1. Open each notebook in Google Colab.
-2. Mount Google Drive when prompted — all notebooks expect data to live under `/content/drive/MyDrive/HPDP_Project1/data/`.
+2. Mount Google Drive when prompted.
+All notebooks expect data to live under `/content/drive/MyDrive/HPDP_Project1/data/`.
 3. Run the notebooks in order:
-   1. `main_crawler.ipynb` — scrapes job listings and saves raw JSON progressively.
+   1. `main_crawler.ipynb`: scrapes job listings and saves raw JSON progressively.
-   2. `clean_data.ipynb` — loads the raw JSON, cleans it, and exports `cleaned_data.csv`.
+   2. `clean_data.ipynb`: loads the raw JSON, cleans it, and exports `cleaned_data.csv`.
-   3. `optimize_pipeline.ipynb` — loads the cleaned CSV and runs all three processing approaches, printing and charting the performance comparison.
+   3. `optimize_pipeline.ipynb`: loads the cleaned CSV and runs all three processing approaches, printing and charting the performance comparison.

 Install dependencies locally with: